Is social media evidence too much for criminal investigators to handle?

 - A federal law enforcement officer was charged with drug and weapons trafficking and money laundering as part of an undercover investigation in which photos of the suspect posing with the weapons were posted to social media.

 Today, nearly every investigation conducted by law enforcement agencies includes a digital evidence component.
-In fact, if an agency is not actively pursuing the digital aspects of every investigation, investigators are likely leaving potentially relevant evidence on the table.
+In fact, if an agency is not actively pursuing the digital aspects of every investigation, investigators are likely to leave potentially relevant evidence on the table.
 This can be problematic.

 A comprehensive solution for processing evidence obtained from social media accounts should offer investigators with a 360⁰ view of the data.
-The ideal software tools will consolidate and enable visualization of the social media data collected from laptops, tablets, and mobile devices, and obtained through a combination of open source collection methods, the issuance of subpoenas, and the execution of a search warrants.
+The ideal software tools will consolidate and enable visualization of the social media data collected from laptops, tablets, and mobile devices, and obtained through a combination of open-source collection methods, the issuance of subpoenas, and the execution of a search warrant.

 With these tools, investigators can fully exploit:

 - Personally identifying data such as contact information, locations, email, and physical addresses

 - Friend requests that are accepted, denied, or blocked

 - Status updates

 - Messages and photos